autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/rosbag-replay-simulation.md

    ![after-autoware-launch](images/rosbag-replay/after-autoware-launch.png)

+!!! warning

-   > ⚠️ It might happen that you see in the terminal some error and warning messages before playing the rosbag (next step) unit you play the rosbag and proper initialization occurs
+   You might encounter error and warning messages in the terminal before playing the `rosbag`.
+This is normal behavior.
+These should cease once the `rosbag` is played and proper initialization takes place

 2. Play the sample rosbag file.